-Do Belgian Malinois Like Other Dogs?
+Do They Like Other Dogs?

+Herding is what Belgian Malinois were bred to do.
+This instinct can lead them to chase and nip.
+They also tend to chase bikes, cars, kids, and other animals.
 Malinois require a high amount of exercise, and if they do not get this exercise, they can become bored and start herding children and nipping at people heels.

-This can cause them to be wary of unfamiliar people, so it is imperative that they are socialized from an early age to be more welcoming of new people and other dogs.
+This herding instinct also makes them protective of their families and home.
+This can cause them to be wary of unfamiliar people.
+It is imperative that they are socialized from an early age to be more welcoming of new people and other dogs.

+If they aren’t socialized from an early age, then you may notice aggressive tendencies.
 Chewing, barking, and separation anxiety are a few more things that this breed can develop.
 However, this is most likely due to lack of exercise and boredom.

 Adopting a Belgian Malinois will in return give you an active lifestyle.
 If you do not want to take care of an active dog, then we do not recommend adopting this breed.